cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     // - require the version to be the expected version abortTransactionUnless(version == "1")

+    // assert that the counterpartyPortIdentifier matches
+    // the expected consumer port ID
+    abortTransactionUnless(counterpartyPortIdentifier == ProviderPortId)

     // set the CCV channel status to INITIALIZING channelStatus[channelIdentifier] = INITIALIZING